tanaytoshniwal/QR-BAR-Code-Scanner/README.md

 # QR-Code-Scanner
-This is a simple QR code Scanner Android Application created using Google's API gms vision
+This is a simple QR code and BAR code Scanner Android Application created using Google's ZXing Library